playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 Upon second glance, something that might immediately jump out at you is just how long these code samples are!
 Interestingly, this is primarily due to the copy-pasted nature of our `File` component being repeated.

-What's more, this method of hardcoding file components means that we cannot create new files in JavaScript and display them in the DOM.
+What's more, this method of hard-coding file components means that we cannot create new files in JavaScript and display them in the DOM.

 Let's fix that by replacing the copy-pasted components with a loop and an array.